whiteroses/webob-notes/webob_pyramid_accept.md

 * Read and understand the rest of RFCs on proactive negotiation.
 * Read and understand WebOb's current handling of Accept\* headers.
 * Write up current understanding of issues in WebOb.
-* Read and understand issues in Pyramid.
+* Read and understand issues in Pyramid. pyramid/config/views.py?

+## Pyramid

+* predicates.py, AcceptPredicate
+	* Uses WebOb's `in` to match?
+* config/views.py: MultiView.get_views()
+* httpexceptions.py, HTTPException uses WebOb's MIMEAccept

 * `Accept`